 White meat, which contains less myoglobin (a red protein which binds to iron and stores oxygen in the blood), turns a lighter colour as you cook it.
 The most well-known examples of white meat are poultry and fish.

 Four groups determine the classification of meats as white or red: the USDA, gastronomists, chefs, and nutritionists.
 It’s not surprising that these groups don’t always agree whether a type of meat fits into the red or white category.
 That’s why some meats – like pork, veal, duck, goose, rabbit, tuna, and salmon – are known as “pink.”

 Is Red Meat Bad For You?

-Vegans and vegetarians… Vegans don’t eat meat or animal products.
+Vegans and vegetarians… Vegans do not eat meat or animal products.
 In contrast, vegetarians won’t eat animals, but they will eat products from animals like eggs or milk.
-Paleo dieters like it, and obviously, the carnivore dieters love it.
+Paleo dieters like meat, and obviously, the carnivore dieters love it.
 So, is red meat good or bad for you?

 I don’t know what your local meat producers are up to because I have only interviewed a couple who qualify for that definition.
 Therefore, most of the information in this article has been gathered from articles written by research scientists.
 I would just say, be skeptical of all producers because, in big business or small, everyone wants to cut costs.

 There are many reasons why red meat is unhealthy.
 Let me rephrase that.
 There are many reasons why commercially raised red meat is unhealthy.